 Managing Out of the Ordinary Circumstances

 UCF graduate education is governed by policies and procedures to ensure that degrees are awarded fairly and within the set standards.
-These policies are not meant to punish you or to keep you from earning your degree.
+These policies are not meant to punish or keep you from earning your degree.

 This area is about how to get help when your circumstance is outside the established policy and may require an exception.
 No exception is guaranteed.